First measurement of the $^{10}{\rm B}(\alpha,n)^{13}{\rm N}$ reaction in an inertial confinement fusion implosion at the National Ignition Facility: Initial steps toward the development of a radiochemistry mix diagnostic: Introduction

-One method for diagnosing the mix of ablator material into the DT fuel is to study the degree of elevated $X$-ray emission from the burning DT fuel\cite{Ma:2013}. $X$-ray imaging can also show distortions during the implosion and the hot spot at peak compression\cite{Doppner:2020}.
-However, there are capsule designs being developed for the National Ignition Facility (NIF) \cite{Edwards:2013}, such as double shell and pushered single shell \cite{Montgomery:2018,Dewald:2019}, for which this $X$-ray technique cannot be used effectively because the designs involve a high-$Z$ shell surrounding the DT fuel that is opaque to $X$-rays.
+One method for diagnosing the mix of ablator material into the DT fuel is to study the degree of elevated x-ray emission from the burning DT fuel.\cite{Ma:2013} X-ray imaging can also show distortions during the implosion and the hot spot at peak compression.\cite{Doppner:2020} However, there are capsule designs being developed for the National Ignition Facility\cite{Edwards:2013} (NIF), such as double shell and pushered single shell,\cite{Montgomery:2018,Dewald:2019} for which this x-ray technique cannot be used effectively because the designs involve a high-$Z$ shell surrounding the DT fuel that is opaque to x-rays.

-A possible alternative mix diagnostic involves measuring the interaction of alpha particles, produced in the ${\rm D}+{\rm T}\rightarrow \alpha\,(3.5\,{\rm MeV}) +n\,(14.1\,{\rm MeV})$ reaction, with the ablator material\cite{Colvin2008}.
-The Radiochemical Analysis of Gaseous Samples (RAGS) facility \cite{Shaughnessy:2012} at NIF, which collects the gaseous debris emitted into the chamber from imploded capsules, allows for quantitative measurements of $\alpha$-induced reactions, as long as the reaction products are gaseous.
+A possible alternative mix diagnostic involves measuring the interaction of alpha particles, produced in the ${\rm D}+{\rm T}\rightarrow \alpha\,(3.5\,{\rm MeV}) +n\,(14.1\,{\rm MeV})$ reaction, with the ablator material.\cite{Colvin2008} The Radiochemical Analysis of Gaseous Samples (RAGS) facility \cite{Shaughnessy:2012} at NIF, which collects the gaseous debris emitted into the chamber from imploded capsules, allows for quantitative measurements of $\alpha$-induced reactions, as long as the reaction products are gaseous.
 If mixing occurs, the DT $\alpha$ production is reduced due to the decrease of the capsule performance.
-The reduction in DT yield from mixing may be partially compensated for by the closer proximity of the ablator materials to the alpha production region.
-The net effect is expected to be an overall enhancement of the $\alpha$-induced reactions yield in the case of mixing, making radiochemistry (RadChem) a valuable mix diagnostic for ICF studies\cite{Colvin2008}.
+The reduction in the DT yield from mixing may be partially compensated for by the closer proximity of the ablator materials to the alpha production region.
+The net effect is expected to be an appreciable change in the radiochemical signature ratios, making radiochemistry (RadChem) a valuable mix diagnostic for ICF studies.\cite{Colvin2008}

-In this work, we present the first measurement of the $\isotope[10]{B}(\alpha,n)\isotope[13]{N}$ reaction in an ICF implosion, using a polar-direct-drive exploding pusher (PDXP) shot at NIF, N201115-001-999, as a first step in the development of RadChem mix diagnostics.
-The cross-section for this reaction is shown in \cref{fig:cross} (red circles), as discussed in Ref.~\onlinecite{Liu:2019}.
-There is a significant peak in the cross-section for $\alpha$ particles with $\sim3\,\rm MeV$ of energy, slightly below the expected energy for $\alpha$'s produced from the D+T fusion reaction.
+In this work, we present the first measurement of the $\isotope[10]{B}(\alpha,n)\isotope[13]{N}$ reaction in an ICF implosion, using a polar-direct-drive exploding pusher (PDXP) shot at NIF, N201115-001, as a first step in the development of RadChem mix diagnostics.
+The cross section for this reaction is shown in \cref{fig:cross} (red circles), as discussed in Ref.~\onlinecite{Liu:2019}.
+There is a significant peak in the cross section for $\alpha$ particles with $\sim3\,\rm MeV$ of energy, slightly below the expected energy for $\alpha$'s produced from the D+T fusion reaction.